asropinr/Example_provider/README.md

 A few resources to get you started if this is your first Flutter project:

+for running on Web you can Use : flutter run -d chrome --web-renderer html for build to web you can Use : flutter build web --web-renderer html --release

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)